Cassy343/Ws2D/README.md

 # Ws2D
 The purpose of this utility is to provide a simple object-oriented way to create a web-game with a Java back-end.
 Ws2D (Web Service 2D) is a platform on which a 2D game can be built, removing the hassle of networking and physics implementation.
+Another benefit of Ws2D is that all libraries are managed by the Jar.
+When launched, Ws2D will unpack any libraries that it cannot find automatically.
 <br/>
 Please note that this platform is currently still in development and is not ready for release.